-For subsidiaries that are required to be consolidated (including joint operations that are proportionately consolidated), the results and financial position of those subsidiaries with a functional currency different from the presentation currency are translated into the presentation currency as follows:
+For subsidiaries that are required to be consolidated, the results and financial position of those subsidiaries with a functional currency different from the presentation currency are translated into the presentation currency as follows:

 - (i) assets and liabilities are translated at the closing rate at the date of the balance sheet; - (ii) income and expenses are translated at average exchange rates.
-The Company uses monthly average exchange rates due to the volume of transactions each month; and - (iii) all resulting exchange differences are recognized in other comprehensive income.
+The Company uses monthly average exchange rates due to the volume of transactions each month; and

+(iii) all resulting exchange differences are recognized in other comprehensive income.